 You should file an original application before the CAT for quashing the charge sheet issued to you in violation of statutory provisions of law.
 The CAT will quash the charge sheet on these grounds:

 - The disciplinary authority did not conduct a preliminary investigation or enquiry.
-Without conducting a preliminary investigation he could not reach at the conclusion that the applicant is prima facie guilty of misconduct or he has breached the service rule.
+Charge sheet without conducting a preliminary inquiry could not enable him to reach at the conclusion that the applicant is prima facie guilty of misconduct or he has breached the service rule.

 - Applicant did not receive any show cause notice from the disciplinary authority.
 The fact about issuing show cause notice and receiving reply from the charged officer (applicant) is not mentioned in the charge sheet.
 It proves that the applicant had no opportunity to clarify his stand against the allegation.
 This is a breach of the principle of natural justice i.e. no one can be condemned unheard.